EclipsoXIV/smrpg/normal-rta-route.md

 All weapons
 All accessories

-BUY (need at least 1730 coins):
+BUY (need at least 1750 coins):

-1 Poison Mushroom (if you don’t have enough coins for it, don’t worry about it) 2 Fright Bombs
-2 Ice Bombs
+1 Ice Bomb
-5 Fire Bombs (But these last so you can just tap down and go straight to 5)
+7 Fire Bomb
+1 Fright Bomb

-Talk to Fake Elder (top left house)
+•	Talk to Fake Elder (top left house)
-Buy Experience Booster from Frog Disciple on top floor and equip to Mallow Warp To World Map880
+•	Buy Experience Booster from Frog Disciple on top floor and equip to Mallow
+•	Warp To World Map

 ***Sea***
+•	Star movement coming soon™
-Get star, kill every Starslap (14 total)
+•	Get star, kill every Starslap (14 total) (If you miss 2 Starslaps, or 1 Starslap + 1 or 2 Bob-ombs in Mines you are fine to continue, any less and you will not get Shocker before Yaridovich)
+•	Go into the door above you and get the chest with the flower in it if you scored less than 4 flowers on Booster Hill (utter despairge)

 [LEVEL]
-Mario [6] : ATK
-	Mario [7] : ATK
+	Mario [7] : SP
 	Mallow [7] : SP
 	Mallow [8] : SP
 	Geno [8] : HP
-	Bowser [9] : ATK
 	Peach [10] : HP

-Jump into the water and swim to the further whirlpool to save ~1 second (beware of the Blooper!)
+•	Jump into the water and swim to the further whirlpool to save ~1 second (beware of the Blooper!)

 ***Sunken Ship***
-Backup flower in the corner behind crates
+•	Collect the hidden flower behind the crates if you scored less than 7 flowers on Booster Hill
-Get the coins from the coin box down the stairs (100)
+•	Get the coins from the coin box down the stairs (100)

 ---Password hit pattern—
 Calamari